 Brings together 400 hours of new, international, and contemporary performances; ground-breaking documentaries; and critical instructional series for theatre and drama programs across the globe.

 Includes live performance and cinematic productions of plays from classical playwrights such as Shakespeare, Moliere, Voltaire, and Chekhov, while also incorporating new, contemporary writers such as Philip Kan Gotanda, Alexander Buzo, and William Yang.
+See Find and Using Streaming Video for information.

-Academic Video Online offers more than 66,000 titles spanning the widest range of subject areas including anthropology, business, counseling, film, health, history, music, literature, theatre, and more.
+Academic Video Online offers more than 66,000 titles spanning the widest range of subject areas including anthropology, business, counseling, film, health, history, literature, music, theatre, and more.

 Access biographies, bibliographies, and critical analyses of authors from every age and literary discipline.
 Includes fiction, nonfiction, poetry, drama, history, and journalism.
 Contains Contemporary Authors Online, Contemporary Literary Criticism Select, Dictionary of Literary Biography Online, and more.